somasis/musl-wiki/alternatives.md

 - [udhcpc] - small DHCP client, part of Busybox. use these [two][udhcpc-two] [scripts][udhcpc-scripts] to operate it.
 - [ndhc] - small DHCP client, focus on security.
-- [ubus] - replacement for dbus and general-purpose IPC protocol using simple unix domain sockets. does not require running a daemon.
+- [ubus] - replacement for dbus and general-purpose IPC protocol using simple Unix domain sockets. does not require running a daemon.
 - [mandoc] - alternative to massively bloated groff and accompanying manpage implementation.
 - [moe] - A powerful and user-friendly console text editor (alternative to GNU Nano and Joe), but written in C++...
-- [textadept] - Highly configurable and customizable text editor written in C (and lua) and based on Scintilla editor widget.
+- [textadept] - Highly configurable and customizable text editor written in C (and Lua) and based on Scintilla editor widget.
 Terminal version works with ncurses or pdcurses.
 Also check out Scinterm, the ncurses based version of the Scintilla editor component.
 - [slock] - minimalist alternative to xlock and xlockmore.